jguecaimburu/fixture_champagne/README.md

 ## Installation

-1. Add `fixture-champagne` to the development group of your app's `Gemfile`:
+1. Add `fixture-champagne` to the development group of your Rails app's `Gemfile`:

 ```ruby
 group :development do